gadler01/peripety-docs/docs/import/data_transfer.md

 ![Split Screen](../img/import/split_screen.png)

-Transfer the data into the import helper spreadsheet by pasting the information into its respective rows in the device and cable tabs.
+Transfer the data into the import helper spreadsheet by copy and pasting the information into its respective rows in the device and cable tabs.

 ![Data Transfer](../img/import/data_transfer.png)